-The mission of the Physical Medicine and Rehabilitation (PM&R) Residency Program is to train and educate effective and efficient physicians who are qualified to take the certifying examination of the American Board of PM&R. Obviously, the Department of Rehabilitation Medicine is expectant and hopeful that all of its trainees successfully pass their American Board of Physical Medicine and Rehabilitation examinations.
-The Department's goal is to also train excellence in the 6 main resident competencies:
+The mission of the Physical Medicine and Rehabilitation (PM&R) Residency Program is to train and educate effective and efficient physicians who are qualified to take the certifying examination of the American Board of PM&R. The Department of Rehabilitation Medicine expects that all of its trainees successfully pass their American Board of Physical Medicine and Rehabilitation examinations.
+The Department's goal is to also train excellence in the 6 main ACGME resident competencies: